j0hnys/vista/README.md

 The purpose of this package is to generate a web UI for a laravel application using laravel's models, migrations and validations (Form Request Validation).

 The package generates a Single Page Application (SPA) and functionallity through custom artisan commands which generate code.
-It uses vue js and iview UI component library as a foundation.
+It uses vue js and iview UI Toolkit as a foundation.

 ## Application architecture